vdevarajprabhu/platform-learn.en/help/platform/governance/enforce-consent.md

 >[!IMPORTANT]
 >
-> Data hygiene capabilities in Adobe Experience Platform are currently only available for customers of Healthcare Shield.
+> Consent enforcement capabilities in Adobe Experience Platform are currently only available for customers of Healthcare Shield.